ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 Consider the following statements about Java programs:

-1. In Java, two different classes can define a field with the same name and type.
+- **Statement A**: In Java, two different classes can define a field with the same name and type.
-2. In Java, one class can define two fields with the same name as long as they have different types.
+- **Statement B**: In Java, one class can define two fields with the same name as long as they have different types.
-3. In Java, two different methods in the same class can have the same parameter name, and they don't interfere with one another.
+- **Statement C**: In Java, two different methods in the same class can have the same parameter name, and arguments passed to one of those methods don't affect the parameter in the other.

 For each, write a small Java program that demonstrates whether it is true or false.
-Put them in the files `Open1-a.java` and `Open1-b.java`.
+Put them in the files `Open1-a.java`, `Open1-b.java`, and `Open1-c.java`.

 To show that a statement is true, write a Java program that matches the statement, doesn't produce an error when run, and produces some meaningful